Inverness Caledonian Thistle F.C.: Return to the SPL/Premiership (2010–2017)

 On 11 November 2013, Hibernian reached a compensation deal with Inverness for Terry Butcher to move to the club, alongside assistant manager Maurice Malpas.

 After an extensive recruitment process, on 4 December 2013, John Hughes was unveiled as the new manager of the club.
 In January 2014, Russell Latapy was appointed as Hughes' assistant manager.

 In February 2014, Inverness defeated Hearts in the Scottish League Cup semi-final.
 Inverness struck first with Greg Tansey firing the Highland side into the lead.
 Jamie Hamill then scored 2 goals in 2 minutes and gave Hearts hope of reaching their second League Cup Final in two years.
 Just when Inverness were on the brink of defeat, Nick Ross equalised in the 94th minute and sent the game to extra time.
 After no goals being scored in extra time, Inverness clinched the win on penalties.

 On 25 February, Inverness beat Ross County in Dingwall in the Highland Derby.
 The 3–0 win was the first time they had won a Highland Derby in Dingwall in the League since March 2003.

 They also won the next derby 2–1 on 4 April.
 The game was also played in Dingwall.

 On 16 March, Inverness and Aberdeen faced each other in the 2014 Scottish League Cup Final at Celtic Park in Glasgow.
 After tense 120 minutes the two teams lined up for a penalty shoot-out.
 Inverness missed their first 2 penalties with Billy Mckay's penalty saved and Greg Tansey firing over the bar.
 Despite Nick Ross and Aaron Doran scoring their penalties Aberdeen won 4–2.

 Inverness finished the season with a 2–0 win over St Johnstone thanks to second half goals from Ryan Christie and Greg Tansey.

 Between May and September 2014, Inverness kept a series of consecutive clean sheets, enabling them to achieve a club record of 616 minutes without conceding a goal.

-Further success followed that season, with a 1–0 victory away to Dundee confirming a record third-place league finish for the club.
+Further success followed that season, with a 1–0 victory away to Dundee, scored by Eddie Ofere, confirming a record third-place league finish for the club.

-This also guaranteed Inverness qualifying for European football for the first time – they competed in the 2015–16 UEFA Europa League.
+This also guaranteed Inverness qualifying for European football for the first time – competing in the 2015–16 UEFA Europa League.

 Scottish Cup victory and European qualification (2014–2015)

-Inverness CT capped an extraordinary 2014–15 season by winning the Scottish Cup Final against Falkirk at Hampden Park.
-This result came after they had defeated Celtic in a tense semi-final.The Scottish Cup win was the club's first major national trophy and the first won by any club from the Highlands.
+Inverness Caledonian Thistle capped an extraordinary 2014–15 season by winning the Scottish Cup Final against Falkirk at Hampden Park.
+This result came after they had defeated Celtic in a tense semi-final.As of 2025, the Scottish Cup win is the club's only major national trophy.

-Furthermore, it entitled Inverness CT to enter the 2015–16 UEFA Europa League in the Second qualifying round.
+It entitled Inverness Caledonian Thistle to enter the 2015–16 UEFA Europa League in the Second qualifying round.
 The club were drawn against Romanian outfit FC Astra Giurgiu.
 An estimated 500 fans followed the team to Romania, watching the team grind out a 0–0 draw.
 However this was not enough to set up a tie against West Ham United in the next round, as the Romanians had narrowly beaten the Highlanders 1–0 in the first leg in Inverness.